Sport in Pakistan: Volleyball

 Volleyball enjoys huge popularity in small towns and villages across Pakistan, particularly in the northern province of Khyber Pakhtunkhwa.
 Most players of the Pakistani volleyball team hail from this region.

+Pakistan's men's volleyball team has a strong record in regional competitions, winning bronze at the 1962 Asian Games in Jakarta and achieving multiple medals in the South Asian Games including gold in 1989 in Islamabad and 1993 in Dhaka, silver in 1987 in Calcutta, 1991 in Colombo, 1995 in Madras, 1999 in Kathmandu, 2004 in Islamabad, 2010 in Dhaka and 2019 in Kathmandu, and bronze in 2006 in Colombo and 2016 in Guwahati.
+Pakistan also won silver medals at the 2024 AVC Men's Challenge Cup in Isa Town and the 2025 AVC Men's Volleyball Nations Cup in Manama.
+In the Central Asian Volleyball Association competitions, Pakistan secured gold at the 2022 Central Asian Men's Volleyball Championship in Lahore and 2024 in Islamabad, and won bronze at the 2025 tournament in Fergana.

 The team is ranked within the top 50 volleyball nations by FIVB and has won two Central Asian titles, and a bronze medal at the 1962 Asian Games.
 Pakistan Volleyball Federation is the governing body of Volleyball in Pakistan.